Awards & Recognition

 Please feel free to contact the St. Rose Dominican Joint Program Coordinator with any questions after you get home.

-Dignity Health - St. Rose Dominican provides anterior hip replacement care in southern Nevada through our orthopedic services and joint replacement program.
+Dignity Health - St. Rose Dominican hospitals provides anterior hip replacement care in southern Nevada through our orthopedic services and joint replacement program.